 Glen Schreiber of Bokura no Kiseki.
 He's the illegitimate son of a powerful nobleman and his commoner mistress.

 Krista Renz is revealed to be one in Attack on Titan, and it proves to be of great importance.
 She's actually Historia Reiss, an illegitimate child born to a noble family with knowledge about the Ancient Conspiracy concerning the Titans inside the Walls.
 The conflict over whether she should be recognized as an heir or not resulted in her enlisting under a fake name, with plans to get herself killed in as heroic a way as possible.
+As of chapter 55, it's revealed that the Reiss family is the royal family.

 In Earl Cain, Cain himself learns that he is one fairly early in the series, though he was raised as though he were not and he manages to keep it mostly under wraps.
 His father's wife was sworn to secrecy about where he came from, and his real mother was his father's elder sister Augusta.
 In fact, he has two equally illegitimate half-siblings, all related via their father: Mad Doctor Jizabel Disraeli, who is more of a Bastard Bastard, and young Meriweather Duke; the latter of whom he officially adopts into the family.
 Even though it turns out she's not actually related to them.